On the Relativistic Micro-Canonical Ensemble and Relativistic Kinetic Theory for N Relativistic Particles in Inertial and Non-Inertial Rest Frames: Classical Relativistic N-Body Systems in the Inertial and Non-Inertial Rest Frames

-and these formulas allow to recover Eqs.(\ref{2.9}) of the inertial rest frame.
+and these formulas allow one to recover Eqs.(\ref{2.9}) of the inertial rest frame.

-Therefore the non-inertial rest-frame instant form of dynamics is well defined since we have: a) a decoupled center of mass carrying a pole-dipole structure; b) well defined internal Poincar\'e generators $Mc$, ${\vec {\cal P}} \approx 0$, ${\vec {\tilde S}}$, ${\vec {\cal K}} \approx 0$ at spatial infinity; c) non-Euclidean 3-spaces tending in a direction-independent way to space-like hyper-planes, where they are orthogonal to $P^{\mu}$.
+Therefore the non-inertial rest-frame instant form of dynamics is well defined since we have: a) a decoupled center of mass carrying a pole-dipole structure; b) well defined internal Poincar\'e generators $Mc$, ${\vec { \mathcal{P}}} \approx 0$, ${\vec {\tilde S}}$, ${\vec {\mathcal{K}}} \approx 0$ at spatial infinity; c) non-Euclidean 3-spaces tending in a direction-independent way to space-like hyper-planes, where they are orthogonal to $P^{\mu}$.
+In Ref.\cite{3} there is the determination of the effective Hamiltonian $\mathcal{M}\, c$ of the non-inertial rest-frame instant form, which is not the internal mass $Mc$, since $Mc$ describes the evolution from the point of view of the asymptotic inertial observers.
+There is an additional term interpretable as an inertial potential producing relativistic inertial effects and the final form of the effective Hamiltonian is